Menu

 Lots of you will know Wendy, our home school liaison officer, and will know just how resourceful Wendy is!

-We have our half termly coffee mornings where a wide range of external agencies come along and are ready to offer you support, advice or just an ear to listen!
+We have our termly coffee mornings where a wide range of external agencies come along and are ready to offer you support, advice or just an ear to listen!
 Mrs Huddy and I (Mrs SC) are also always at the coffee mornings.

 Don't ever struggle, or worry, always ask when help is needed and know that you will be supported with love.